pennersr/django-allauth/docs/configuration.rst

 SOCIALACCOUNT_AUTO_SIGNUP (=True)
   Attempt to bypass the signup form by using fields (e.g. username, email) retrieved from the social account provider.
-If a conflict arises due to a duplicate e-mail address the signup form will still kick in.
+If a conflict arises due to a duplicate email address the signup form will still kick in.

 SOCIALACCOUNT_EMAIL_VERIFICATION (=ACCOUNT_EMAIL_VERIFICATION)
   As ``ACCOUNT_EMAIL_VERIFICATION``, but for social accounts.

 SOCIALACCOUNT_EMAIL_REQUIRED (=ACCOUNT_EMAIL_REQUIRED)
-  The user is required to hand over an e-mail address when signing up using a social account.
+  The user is required to hand over an email address when signing up using a social account.

 SOCIALACCOUNT_FORMS (={})